Trusted by 100,000+ organizations globally

 A comprehensive perimeter security solution provides a number of important benefits.

-Faster response to incidents – Accurate images and notifications delivered quickly via a high-speed network enable security professionals to assess and respond rapidly.
+Faster response to incidents – The quicker incidents are brought to the attention of first responders, the more time they’ll have to prepare safe and appropriate responses.
+Accurate images, sensor data and notifications delivered quickly from perimeter security devices via high-speed network connections enable security teams to assess and respond rapidly.

 Perimeter security is essential to protect industrial plants, utilities, data centers, business parks, commercial campuses, retail parks, warehouses and logistics centers and sites housing critical infrastructure.

-However, there is no one-size-fits-all’ solution.
-Sites face different threats depending on the nature of their business, location, the size and layout of the perimeter and the volume of people and vehicles accessing the site.
+However, there is no ‘one-size-fits-all’ solution.
+Sites face distinct threats depending on the nature of their business, location, the size and layout of the perimeter and the volume of people and vehicles accessing the site.
 A storage facility security system and a large business complex system will have widely different considerations for perimeter security.

-The plan should begin with a physical security risk assessment to identify the type of threats and the areas and elements of the site that represent the greatest vulnerabilities.
+The plan should begin with a physical security risk assessment to identify the types of threats and the areas and elements of the site that represent the greatest vulnerabilities.

 A detailed survey of the site, its boundaries, access points and physical features will provide a basis for planning physical barriers such as fences and placement of perimeter security devices and supporting infrastructure.